Policy and Procedure Name:

 scheduling case or medical file review case in the claims management system.

-services staff shall document in notes and notify the supervisor when the IME
+claims services staff shall document in notes and notify the supervisor when

-services staff shall add the appropriate set of questions for all issues being
+claims services staff shall add the appropriate set of questions for all issues

-addressed (e.g., additional allowance and/or temporary total compensation), to
+being addressed (e.g., additional allowance and/or temporary total

-the questions that address the medical treatment and claim reactivation
+compensation), to the questions that address the medical treatment and claim

-claims services staffs’ recommendation is to deny the request, an IME or PFR
+BWC claims services staffs’ recommendation is to deny the request, an IME or

-must be on file to support the denial prior to issuing the BWC Subsequent
+PFR must be on file to support the denial prior to issuing the BWC subsequent order.

 ii.
 Denying